stuerp/foo_midi/docs/README.md

 The root object is a `soundFonts` array that contains 1 or more soundfont objects.
 A soundfont object can have the following properties:

 - `fileName` specifies the location of the soundfont.
 If you specify only a file name or a relative path foo_midi will look for the file relative to the directory of the list file. `BASSMIDI` `FluidSynth`
-- `gain` specifies the overall gain that will be applied to the samples in the soundfont. `optional` `BASSMIDI`
+- `gain` specifies the volume gain that will be applied to the samples in the soundfont.
+The gain value is added to the volume of the soundfont.
+Positive values increase the volume.
+Negative values decrease the volume.
+The default is 0. `optional` `BASSMIDI`
 - `channels` is an array that contains the MIDI channels that will use the soundfont. `optional` `BASSMIDI`
 - `patchMappings` is an array of mapping objects that allows you to remap samples within a soundfont without modifying the soundfont file. `optional` `BASSMIDI`